 Concerns about uterine fibroids and pregnancy about infertility, miscarriage, and other reproductive problems are perfectly normal when women learn that they have uterine fibroids.
 The effects of uterine fibroids on childbearing potential and pregnancy outcomes have been studied and debated from varying viewpoints.

-Reproductive problems that may arise due to uterine fibroids include: ¹
+Uterine fibroids and pregnancy problems that may arise include: ¹

 Uterine fibroids are present in up to 2.4% of women without any other obvious cause of infertility.¹ In such cases, submucosal fibroids (just underneath the uterine lining) and intramural fibroids (in the wall of the uterus) are thought to distort the shape of the uterine cavity.
 Intramural fibroids could also obstruct the fallopian tubes.¹⁻² In either case, these alterations to the uterus would interfere with sperm movement or possibly prevent egg implantation.¹ Subserosal fibroids (on the outside of the uterus) appear to have no effect on fertility.³

 Women seeking treatment for uterine fibroids should understand the implications of treatment on their childbearing potential.
 Hysterectomy (removal of the uterus) completely eliminates a woman’s ability to bear children, while myomectomy and uterine fibroid embolization are fertility sparing treatments that can even improve fertility in some cases.³